JeremiLorenti/AI-WordPress-Draft-Generator/README.md

 ## File Structure

 - `.gitignore` excludes sensitive files and directories
-- `newPost.py` contains the main functionality for fetching news articles, generating content, and creating draft posts
+- `app.py` is the entry point of the application
+- `main_window.py` provides the main window of the application
-- `gui.py` provides the graphical user interface for interacting with the application
+- `settings_window.py` provides the settings window of the application
 - `openAI.py` contains functions for interacting with the OpenAI API
 - `utils.py` includes utility functions for sound playback and web scraping
 - `wordpress_api.py` handles interactions with the WordPress REST API